Welcome to your Career Connection

 All campus jobs are on Handshake

-3. Create your profile.
+3. Create your profile (preferably with a computer or tablet), fill in as many sections of your profile as you can (work and volunteer experience, skills, education).
 Upload your resume.
 If you don't have one, come see me!
 We can work together to create your basic resume.

 4. To search jobs, go to "Jobs" and then filter for your search (ex. on campus, location, part-time, full-time, etc.)